Don "Red" Barry: Early years

-Barry was born Milton Poimboeuf in Houston, Texas to parents Louis Leonce Poimboeuf and Emma Elizabeth (Murray) Poimboeuf.
+Barry was born Milton Poimboeuf in Houston, Texas, to parents Louis Leonce Poimboeuf and Emma Elizabeth (Murray) Poimboeuf.
 The year has been disputed, with estimates ranging between 1909 and 1912.
 However, his mother died of tuberculosis in March 1910 (one month shy of her 20th birthday), rendering subsequent years impossible.
 He attended Allen Academy and the Texas School of Mines (now the University of Texas at El Paso).
-Prior to acting, Barry had been a high school and college football player.
+Prior to acting, Barry had been a high-school and college football player.
 He went to Los Angeles to work in advertising.

 Career

 Stage

-Barry's initial venture into acting was in a production of Tobacco Road on stage in New York in the late 1930s.
+Barry's initial venture into acting was in a production of Tobacco Road on stage in New York City in the late 1930s.

 Acting

 Barry first entered films as an extra and in small roles.
 He was discovered by John Wayne during a football game with Wayne providing Barry introductions to producers.
 He appeared in a variety of roles before he found his forte and nickname "Red" in the Republic Pictures serial The Adventures of Red Ryder (1940).
 Though Barry was short and stocky rather than the lean and lanky hero of the Red Ryder comic strip, studio head Herbert J. Yates demanded Barry play the role.
-Yates thought Barry's appearance similar to James Cagney with Barry unsuccessfully asking Yates to cast him in gangster films.
-Barry continued in Western roles and made two war films Remember Pearl Harbor (1942) for Republic as well as being loaned out to 20th Century Fox for The Purple Heart (1944).
+Yates thought Barry's appearance similar to James Cagney, with Barry unsuccessfully asking Yates to cast him in gangster films.
+Barry continued in Western roles and made two war films Remember Pearl Harbor (1942) for Republic as well as being lent to 20th Century Fox for The Purple Heart (1944).
 He continued making Westerns for Republic and other studios.